papir805/papir805/README.md

 I have more than fifteen years of experience in mathematics and analysis, with five years as a reporting analyst.
 I thoroughly enjoy problem-solving and derive satisfaction from successfully tackling a complex problem.
 Having spent some time as a teacher and tutor, I also have a knack for communicating complex ideas in a way that is easy to digest, and I enjoy learning new tools and methodologies, especially if it relates to math and analysis in some way.

-Here are several projects that showcase my skills in SQL, Python, Tableau, and Excel.
+Below are several projects that showcase my skills in SQL, Python, Tableau, and Excel.

 # Repositories: